giodiblasi/arglens/README.md

 ```

-## Custom parser:
+## Custom parsers:
-It is possible to extend arglens with your own custom parsers,
+It is possible to extend ArgLens with your own custom parsers.
-for example, if you want to add a 'greetingParser:
+For example, if you want to add a 'greetingParser':

+### Write your parser
 ```javscript
 const greetingParser = {
   type: 'greeting',